jaekenji/UAC-Bypass/README.md

 # Theory

-> Only with trust, can you traverse
+> Unlock hidden doors with trust as your key